Shopify/hydrogen-v1/docs/framework/forms.md

 {% endcodeblock %}

-When the page initially loads, there is no search parameter.
-If the login mutation fails, the server components re-render with the `error` serach parameter, and this shows a message to the user.
-The downside to this approach is the error state is within the URL, which means the error message will stay if the page is refreshed.
-This will no longer be a problem with flashed session data.
+The page initially loads without a search parameter.
+If the login mutation fails, then the server components re-render with the `error` search parameter and display a message to the user.

+The downside to this approach is that the error state is within the URL, which means the error message persists if the page is refreshed.
+This won't be a problem with flashed session data.

 ## Client validation and feedback

-So far, all of the examples have been completely in server components.
-While this is awesome, the best user experience has client-side validation and feedback to the user while the form is submitting.
+The examples provided so far have been entirely in server components.
+However, the best user experience has client-side validation and gives user feedback while the form is submitting.
 This requires a client component.

-Let's move the `<Form>` into a client component:
+The following example moves `Form` into a client component:

 {% codeblock file, filename: 'login.server.jsx' %}